bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 #### (A)synchronous Interconnections
 In general channels decouple processes.
-In principle the connection between a consuming and a producing process can be seen as an asynchronous connection where the producer can send as message without waiting for the receiver or where the receiver can receive a message without waiting for the sender.
+In principle the connection between a consuming and a producing process can be seen as an asynchronous connection where the producer can send a message without waiting for the receiver or where the receiver can receive a message without waiting for the sender.
 Depending on the kind of channel used this might change to a synchronous connection for sending messages if the queue is full or for receiving messages if the queue is empty.
-This means, to emulate a direct synchronous _call_ between processes as caller and callee those can just be connected using a blocking queue with a fixed length of 1.
+This means, to emulate a direct synchronous _call_ between processes as caller and callee those are connected using a blocking queue with a fixed length of 1.

 #### Order of Messages
-While it is obvious for the most channel implementations that they will keep the order of messages the general contract of channels does not implicate a guarantee as channels are also used to communicate with remote systems.
+While it is obvious for the most channel implementations that they will keep the order of messages the general contract of channels does not implicate an order-guarantee as channels are also used to communicate with remote systems.

 Secondly any process should be as self-contained as possible what includes not to expect a certain behaviour from the process surrounding in which it is